 Answer: I will be happy to speak with you by phone to discuss this issue if you are interested.
 I have much experience with hypothyroidism (I have Hashimoto's myself) and I also have experience with thyroid patients taking our homeopathic HGH products, myself included.

 Concerning you starting an HGH therapy, I don't recommend you begin any type of HGH until your thyroid medication is providing relief.

-The reason is because if you are in a hypothyroid state then your body is already under stress, trying to keep your metabolism high enough to properly run the various systems, The HGH injections can put even more strain on the thyroid because it requires energy to do the work that the HGH and its growth factors will ask it to do.
-Our homeopathic HGH products should not stress out the thyroid gland however they would probably not be able to provide you with the benefits they would if you have good thyroid health.
+The reason is because if you are in a hypothyroid state then your body is already under stress, trying to keep your metabolism high enough to properly run the various systems.
+The HGH injections can put even more strain on the thyroid because it requires energy to do the work that the HGH and its growth factors will ask it to do.
+Our homeopathic HGH products should not stress out the thyroid gland however they would probably not be able to provide you with the same benefits they would if you have good thyroid health.

 Once your thyroid therapy is working that is the time when HGH can help the most.
 Your body should then have the energy needed to work with the HGH.

 I would also like to mention that in my opinion there are better thyroid therapies available than the synthetic T4 your doctor has you on now.

 Here are some books that should open your eyes about why your thyroid medication may not be providing you with relief.